-Figure 1: Map of the project intervention area at district level .
-5 Figure 2: Overview of Institutional and Implementation Arrangements .
-8 Figure 3: ASCENT SEP implementation arrangement 58
+Figure 1: Map of the project intervention area at district level Error!
+Bookmark not defined.

+Figure 2: Overview of Institutional and Implementation Arrangements 9 Figure 3: ASCENT SEP implementation arrangement Figure 4: Grievance Redress Process for the implementation of ASCENTError! defined.